 Bipolar is a mood disorder characterized by manic or hypomanic episodes, which may alternate with bouts of depression.
 A manic episode is an emotional state characterized by elevated activity, language, and optimism.
 Hypomania is typically described as a mood or energy state that is elevated somewhat above the normal range.
 Each episode typically lasts anywhere from hours or days to months at a time.

-Bipolar I is characterized by at least one manic or mixed episode.
+Those with bipolar I have at least one manic or mixed episode.
+These episodes include:

 - Euphoria and increased energy